xMaulana/CCTV-FACE-RECOGNITION/README.md

 # CCTV Face Recognition

-This is service can recognize faces in real-time from multiple CCTV cameras with an integrated recognition system.
+This is service that can recognize faces in real-time from multiple CCTV cameras with an integrated recognition system.
 This repository provides all the setup and installation instructions to get started with the service.

 ## Setup MediaMTX and MySQL